cs6110/2018sp-web/src/syllabus.md

 ## Special Needs and Wellness

-It is university policy to provide reasonable accommodations to students who have a documented disability (e.g., physical, learning, psychiatric, vision, hearing, or systemic) that may affect their ability to participate in course activities or to meet course requirements.
-Students with disabilities are encouraged to contact <a href="http://sds.cornell.edu">Student Disability Services</a> at
+We provide accommodations for disabilities.
-607-254-4545, or the instructor for a confidential discussion of their individual needs.
+Students with disabilities can contact <a href="http://sds.cornell.edu">Student Disability Services</a> at 607-254-4545 or the instructor for a confidential discussion of their individual needs.

-If you are experiencing undue personal or academic stress at any time during the semester or need to talk to someone who can help, contact the instructor or:
+If you experience personal or academic stress or need to talk to someone who can help, contact the instructor or:

 - <a href="http://www.engineering.cornell.edu/student-services/academic-advising">Engineering Academic Advising</a> at 607-255-7414
 - <a href="http://lsc.sas.cornell.edu">Learning Strategies Center</a> at 607-255-6310